-I absolutely love to receive “real” mail.
-There’s nothing better than going to my mailbox to find something more interesting than a bunch of bills, advertisements, and credit card sign up forms.
+Don’t you just love to receive “real” mail?
+There’s nothing better than going to the mailbox to find something more interesting than a bunch of bills, advertisements, and credit card sign up forms.
 I especially love to receive thank you notes.
 I have a couple friends in particular, who are really good at sending them, even for the smallest of reasons.
 I love reading their heartfelt notes of gratitude.
 Not only does it make opening the mail more fun, it makes my whole day a little better.

 February was a tough month here in the Overstuffed household—I was recovering from a shoulder surgery, and my husband came down with pneumonia.
 I am so thankful for all of the help a multitude of people gave us as we were pretty much non-functional.
 Dinners, cleaning help, gift baskets, snow shoveling, rides, and more were given to us in the last few weeks by amazing friends who were (are!) more than willing to help us.